The Density of Fan-Planar Graphs: Introduction

-We remark that fan-planar drawings graphs may have $\Omega(n^2)$ crossings, e.g., a straight-line drawing of $K_{2,n}$ with the bipartition classes places on two parallel lines.
+We remark that fan-planar drawings graphs may have $\Omega(n^2)$ crossings, e.g., a straight-line drawing of $K_{2,n}$ with the bipartition classes placed on two parallel lines.

 Very closely related to our approach is the research on forbidden grids in topological graphs, where a $(k,l)$ grid denotes a $k$-subset of the edges pairwise intersected by an $l$-subset of the edges, see~\cite{Pachetal} and~\cite{TardosToth}.
 It is known that topological graphs without $(k,l)$ grids have a linear number of edges if $k$ and $l$ are fixed.
-Note that configuration~I, but also a $2$-fan-crossing, are $(2,1)$ grids.
-Subsequently~\cite{Ackermanetal}, "natural" $(k,l)$ grids have been considered, which have the additional requirement that the $k$ edges, as well as the $l$ edges, forming the grid are pairwise disjoint.
+Note that configuration~I, but also a $2$-fan-crossing, is a $(2,1)$ grid.
+Subsequently~\cite{DBLP:journals/comgeo/AckermanFPS14}, ``natural'' $(k,l)$ grids have been considered, which have the additional requirement that the $k$ edges, as well as the $l$ edges, forming the grid are pairwise disjoint.
 For natural grids, the achieved bounds are superlinear.
 Linear bounds on the number of edges have been found for the special case of forbidden natural $(k,1)$ grids where the leading constant heavily depends on the parameter $k$.
-In particular, the authors give a bound of $65n$ for the case of forbidden natural $(2,1)$ grids, which correspond to our forbidden configuration~I. Additionally, the case of geometric graphs, that is, graphs with straight-line edges, has been explored.
-For details and differences let us refer to~\cite{Ackermanetal}.
-We remark that many arguments in this field of research are based on the probabilistic method, while in this paper we use a direct approach aiming on tight upper and lower bounds.
+In particular, the authors give a bound of $65n$ for the case of forbidden natural $(2,1)$ grids, which correspond to our forbidden configuration~I. Additionally, the case of geometric graphs, i.e., graphs with straight-line edges, has been explored.
+For details and differences we refer to~\cite{DBLP:journals/comgeo/AckermanFPS14}.
+We remark that many arguments in this field of research are based on the probabilistic method, while we use a direct approach aiming on tight upper and lower bounds.